joseeliaschavez/java-spock-example/README.md

 The [Spock docs](https://spockframework.org/spock/docs/2.3/modules.html#_spring_module) detail use of the `spock-spring` library to integrate Spock with Spring Tests.

+NOTE: All Spock spec files should be placed under `src/test/groovy` in order for them to compile and run!

 ## References

 1. [Spring Boot](https://github.com/spring-projects/spring-boot)